nnaumenko/metaf/docs/sphinx/api_reference.rst

 		.. cpp:function:: bool isReported()

 			:returns: ``true`` if the conditions for :cpp:func:`isValue()` are met, or the modifier is either :cpp:enumerator:`Modifier::DISTANT` or :cpp:enumerator:`Modifier::VICINITY`; ``false`` otherwise.

+		.. cpp:function:: std::optional<std::pair<unsigned int, MilesFraction>> miles() const

+			:returns: Value in statute miles in the form of integer and fraction.

+				If the value is not reported, an empty ``std::optional`` is returned.

+				For the reported values, the ``std::pair`` is returned where ``unsigned int`` component is an integer part, and :cpp:enum:`MilesFraction` component is a fraction part.
+For example, for the value of ``2 3/4 statute miles``, an ``unsigned int`` component contains ``2`` and :cpp:enum:`MilesFraction` component contains :cpp:enumerator:`MilesFraction::F_3_4`.

+					.. note:: This method may only return the following values (as per Table 6-1 of Field Meteorology Handbook Number 1):

+						Below 1/2 statute mile: increments of 1/16 statute mile (0, 1/16, 1/8, 3/16, 1/4, 5/16, 3/8).

+						From 1/2 to 2 statute miles: increments of 1/8 statute mile (1/2, 5/8, 3/4, 7/8, 1, 1 1/8, 1 1/4, 1 3/8, 1 1/2, 1 5/8, 1 3/4, 1 7/8).

+						From 2 to 3 statute miles: increments of 1/4 statute mile (2, 2 1/4 2 1/2, 2 3/4).

+						From 3 to 15 statute miles: increments of 1 statute mile (3, 4, 5, etc).

+						Above 15 statute miles: increments of 5 statute miles (15, 20, 25, etc).

 	**Converting to other measurement units**